Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/world.rst

 Distance
    Distance from shading point to trace rays.
-   A shorter distance emphasizes nearby features, while longer distances make it also take objects further away into account.
+   A shorter distance emphasizes nearby features, while longer distances make it also take objects farther away into account.

 Lighting from ambient occlusion is only applied to diffuse reflection BSDFs;
 glossy or transmission BSDFs are not affected.